 - Incorrect or lack of training on the use of farming equipment or agricultural tools e.g. driving a tractor.

-- The farming equipment is defective or dangerous - Equipment defects.
+- The farming equipment is defective, dangerous or poorly maintained - Faulty equipment.

 - An employer, owner, or operator removes safety devices (e.g. shields) from an agricultural piece of equipment.

 - The manager does not properly train workers to use the farm/ agricultural equipment.
 They may also be disregarding health and safety laws in the working environment.

 - The employer does not terminate the use of a broken or faulty piece of farming machinery or equipment.

 Some of the most common accidents involving farming machinery include workers being injured by equipment defects, through exposed parts of the machinery.
 Body parts becoming trapped or crushed by dangerous moving equipment is also a common cause.
 Adequate guarding should therefore be employed on all machines to protect workers from sustaining such injuries.

 What you should do following an accident

 - Report the accident to; your employer and get it accurately recorded in the accident book if there is one.
 Your employer is required by law to make such a record and you may need to use this record as evidence in support of your claim.